-Fasting is more than just not eating, is it "afflicting one's body".
-It is "afflicting one's soul."
-In other words, fasting in the Hebrew mind is something my soul participates in.
+Fasting in the Hebrew mind is something my soul participates in.
 Fasting is denying my self.
 It is denying not only my own body, but also my own wants.
 It is a way of saying that food and my desires are secondary to AYAL (Yahuah).
-Fasting is "afflicting one's soul" an act of self-denial.
+Fasting is an act of self-denial.
 But it is not only an act of self-denial, it is a way of entering into communion with AYAL (Yahuah) at a much closer and deeper level.

-Our fasting, like prayer, is based on our acceptance of AYAL (Yahuah)'s rule and his attributes revealed in his Name.
-We fast and pray as imitators of AYAL (Yahuah)-out of compassion, graciousness, slowness to anger, abounding loving kindness and faithfulness, out of forgiveness for iniquity, transgressions and Sin, realizing that injustice shall not prevail forever.
+Our fasting, like prayer, is based on our acceptance of AYAL (Yahuah)'s rule and his attributes revealed in his Name and in his word.
+We fast and pray as imitators of OWYAL (Yahusha)-out of compassion, graciousness, slowness to anger, abounding loving kindness and faithfulness, out of forgiveness for iniquity, transgressions and Sin, realizing that injustice shall not prevail forever.